jan-cieslik/cancer_informatics/docs/ai/qupath_02_Cell-Counting.md

 2. **Select the Point Tool > Add Annotations > Place Markers**:
 - In the toolbar, select the Point Tool.
 - In the configuration panel, click Add to create an annotation for the cell class you wish to count.
-- If desired, double-click on the annotation to rename it (e.g., "tumor cells," "nuclei," etc.) or to change the marker color.
+- If desired, double-click on the annotation to rename it (e.g., "tumor", "nuclei", etc.) or to change the marker color.
 - Adjust the point size based on the size of the cells.
 - You can also create multiple annotations to categorize and count different types of cells simultaneously.
 For better visibility, assign a different color to each cell class.
 3. **Place Markers**: Click on each cell within the image to place a marker.
 Each click represents one counted cell.